Today show host Karl Stefanovic says ‘good men’ at Nine let women down

 Karl Stefanovic.
 Credit: Supplied/TheWest

-Today show host Karl Stefanovic says he feels like the “good men” at the broadcaster have let women down after a damning report uncovered a “desolate and dark” workplace where employees were sexually harassed and objectified.
+Today show host Karl Stefanovic says “good men” at the broadcaster have let women down after a damning report uncovered a “desolate and dark” workplace where employees were sexually harassed and objectified.

-Stefanovic called for more people across Nine’s broadcast and publishing divisions to call out toxic cultures that were aired in a bombshell independent report published on Thursday.
+Stefanovic called for more people across Nine’s broadcast and publishing divisions to call out toxic cultures aired in a bombshell independent report published on Thursday.

-It was backed by harrowing testimony from current and former staff, who spoke of their despair, fear and horror about workplace misconduct that had not been addressed.
+The report featured harrowing testimony from current and former staff, who spoke of their despair, fear and horror about workplace misconduct.

 Sign up to The Nightly's newsletters.